Shanxi China Travel Guide

 National holidays cause business hour changes and heavy transport.
 Organize around them.

 During national holidays, expect crowds at attractions and fully booked transportation.
-Book travel and book your stay early.
+Book travel and accommodations well in advance.

-Engage respectfully with Taiyuan'the culture and plan for mobility needs.
+Engage respectfully with Taiyuan'its heritage and plan for mobility needs.

 A simple "Nǐ hǎo" is polite.
 A slight nod is common.
 Handshakes happen in formal settings.